 Especially in collaborative settings, data quality must speak to all stages of research, collaboration, and storage, including the development of tasks, protocols, guidance, calls for more, collection and processing practices, and establishing frameworks for analysis.
 Known key issues around quality include: completeness, uniqueness, timeliness, validity, accuracy, consistency longitudinal concordance, breadth, data element presence, density, and prediction.
 Data element agreement, and data source agreement are also considered individual data quality assessment tools.

-What has become clear to those that study situations of data quality and collaboration is that, while automated or limited vocabularies for data quality are helpful because it is not infeasible and impractical to do careful meaning checking of all entries, they will not solve all problems.
-One way to work with this is to error-check along the way: noting that something seems off, even if not exacly sure why, can become helpful for future users as they navigate the data and better determine how it can be made of quality.
+What has become clear to those who study situations of data quality and collaboration is that, while automated or limited vocabularies for data quality are helpful because it is not feasible and practical to do careful meaning checking of all entries, they will not solve all problems.
+One way to work with this is to error-check along the way: noting that something seems off, even if one is not exactly sure why, can become helpful for future users as they navigate the data and better determine how it can be made of quality.

 Making databases talk: Guha Sapir and Below (2002) report how disasters may be classified as different types by different databases.
 This occurs particularly frequently for associated disasters or secondary disasters.
 For example, a flood, which was a consequence of a windstorm, may be recorded as one or the other.
 Verification that two different disaster types occurring in the same country on the same day are indeed the same event is only possible by checking the exact location.
 This could not be done electronically, as the data provided by one database (NatCat) did not include sub-national location.